HackBinghamton/MachineLearningWorkshopWeek1/README.md

 ## Feedback

-If you attended our workshop on 10/16/2019, please leave feedback [here](https://forms.gle/fcUAgJZEey5D2uuUA).
+If you attended our workshop, please leave feedback [here](https://forms.gle/fcUAgJZEey5D2uuUA).
 Fill out the form to be entered in a raffle for some HackBU swag!